 then, for the period of that leave, your pension is based on your assumed pensionable pay.
 Assumed pensionable pay is a notional pay figure used to make sure your pension benefits build up as if you were at work receiving normal pay.

-If your pay was reduced or increases to your pay were restricted for reasons beyond your control in the last 10 years before retiring or leaving the scheme and your employer issues you with a Certificate of Protection, then your benefits for that employment can be based on the pensionable pay you would have received had the reduction or restriction not occurred.
+If your pay was reduced or increases to your pay were restricted for reasons beyond your control in the last 10 years before retiring or leaving the scheme and your employer issues you with a Certificate of Protection, your benefits for that employment can be based on the pensionable pay you would have received had the reduction or restriction not occurred.

 How is my pension worked out – an example

-Let's look at the build-up in a member's pension account for six years in the Scheme.
-Let's assume that:
+Let's look at the build-up in a member's pension account for six years, assuming that:

-the member joined the Scheme on 1 April 2015
+the member joined on 1 April 2015

 their pensionable pay was £24,500 in 2015/16

-their pensionable pay increases by 1% each year
+their pensionable pay increases by 1 per cent each year

-The cost of living (revaluation adjustment) for the end of the Scheme years ending 31 March 2016, 2017, 2018, 2019 and 2020 is -0.1%, 1%, 3%, 2.4% and 1.7% respectively
+The cost of living (revaluation adjustment) for the end of the Scheme years ending 31 March 2016, 2017, 2018, 2019, 2020 and 2021 is -0.1 per cent, 1 per cent, 3 per cent, 2.4 per cent, 1.7 per cent and 0.5 per cent respectively

-the cost of living (revaluation adjustment) for the following year is 0.5%.

 Table 2: Example of pension build-up